AyeshaAmjad0828/CV-ObjectMotionDetection/README.md

 # CV-ObjectMotionDetection

- Calculatng the duration of pendulum swings in a video
+ Calculating the duration of pendulum swings in a video.